digidigital/Print-existing-PDF-with-PyQT6-Qt6-/README.md

 # Print existing PDF files with PyQT6 - Qt6
-Code-snippet / Demo application that shows how to render and print existing PDF files with PyQt
+Code-snippet / Demo application that shows how to render and print existing PDF files with PyQt without blocking the event loop.

 The code-snippet shows you how to:
 * Create a separate worker thread for printing in order to avoid an event loop timeout (hanging application) for long running print jobs